Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.3.1.
 In the case of CVL database, method of preprocessing is exactly the same as v0.2.

 * #### 1.3.2.
-In the case of IAM database, method of preprocessing is exactly the same as v0.2, however following additional steps were applied:
+In the case of IAM database, method of preprocessing is exactly the same as in the case of CVL database, however following additional steps have to be applied:

     *
     *